Revolutionizing the Car Buying Experience: Eliminate Finance Frictions

 A surprising insight from our dealer survey was the confusion regarding the definition of penny-perfect payments.
 Spilt almost down the middle, less than half of dealers believe a “penny perfect” payment includes an accurate ‘down to the penny’ payment calculation, the dealers’ specific fees and all applicable taxes – that is also matched to a specific qualified lender decision.

 More than half of dealers have a different interpretation of about what qualifies as “penny perfect.”
 Their interpretation includes a payment estimate that is not consumer qualified or matched to a specific lender decision.
-The divergence of opinion presents a roadblock to transforming the transaction and improving customer buying experiences
+The divergence of opinion presents a roadblock to transforming the transaction and improving the car buying experience.

 Some may focus strictly on the accuracy of the financial calculations down to the penny, inclusive of all fees and taxes.
 Others might emphasize the importance of aligning these estimates with customer qualifications and specific lender decisions.
 This variation in understanding can lead to differing expectations and implementations and customer buying experiences across the industry.